nicholflowers/Retrieval-Augmented-Generation-RAG-system/README.md

 - Implement a RAG pipeline in LangChain over a fixed document collection
 - Decide how to serve two audiences with opposite needs from one system.
 (Engineers, who need detailed answers, and marketing staff, who need high-level ones.)
 - Define an evaluation metric that measures how closely the system's answers match a set of labeled "gold" answers
-- Experiment with hyperparameters (embeddings, chunk size, prompts, language model) to find the strongest configuration
+- Experiment with context design, model selection and retrieval settings to find the strongest configuration.
 - Deliver a proof-of-concept recommendation, including risks and limitations

 ## 🗂️ Dataset